 - Dining out (yes, even that bagel and coffee you stop for each morning)

 - Transportation expenses (fuel, insurance, tolls, and parking)

 - Pets (food, accessories, vet visits)

-Keep a small notebook on you while you’re away from home so that you can quickly jot down the small purchases we all make every day.
+Keep a small notebook on you while you’re away from home to quickly jot down the small purchases we make every day.
 These may include items such as coffee and bus fare.

 Give it a Trial Run